Krotera/hunters_and_rabbits/README.md

 Alfaro, Blankenship, Cummings, & Humburg.
 "Hunters and Rabbits on Path- and Cycle-like Graphs."
 (2019)

 ## How
+Download and extract the ZIP of this repo.
+In the extracted directory, run: "`pip install .`"

-Running `hunters_and_rabbits.py` should open a browser window or tab with the running Dash app.
+Then, running `python hunters_and_rabbits.py` should open a browser window or tab with the running Dash app.

-Use the GUI there to load a graph file (see `example_graph.xml` for the format), and it'll be displayed as a network graph with clickable vertices.
+There, use the GUI to load a graph file (see `example_graph.xml` for the format), and it'll be displayed as a network graph with clickable vertices.
 Fire at *k* vertices, press *GO* to recolor the graph, and repeat.

 Happy hunting.